-Under the No Action Alternative, the applicant would not receive federal funding to construct a new well and install a new generator.
-Consequently, the applicant may not be able to recover and continue agricultural production.
-Given the degree of need for greater agricultural capacity in Puerto Rico following Hurricanes Irma and María, the costs of foregoing the project would exceed the benefits.
+If the proposed project did not take place, the farm would not have an alternate power source during times of power outage, especially during future disasters.
+Without a headgate, they would not be able to effectively manage their cattle.
+In absence of these activities, the business may have difficulty continuing agricultural production during future disasters.
+Given the degree of need for greater agricultural capacity in Puerto Rico following Hurricanes Irma and María, the costs of foregoing the Project would exceed the benefits.